top of page

 The equity market, while robust in its recent performance with the S&P 500 priced at 4443.95, might be poised for a re-evaluation in the face of these leading indicators.
 Investors might consider re-strategizing their positions, especially with the spread signaling a potential long stance on the USD10Y3M.

-Note: The figure considers the US Treasury 10Y3M rates spread, expressed in percentage, and the time-series of the S&P 500 prices.
+The chart above illustrates the time series of the 10Y-3M Yield Spread alongside the S&P 500 Rolling Maximum Loss from 1990 to 2024.
+The figure considers the US Treasury 10Y3M rates spread, expressed in percentage, and the time-series of the SnP 500 prices.
 The period runs from 1990-01-02 to 2023-09-19, totaling 8494 business days.
-If required, the missing rates with maturities are calibrated using an appropriate yield curve construction model with 30/360 day count convention.
-Disclaimer: Please note that this information is for educational purpose only and does not constitute financial advice.
+If required, the missing rates with maturities are calibrated using an appropriate yield curve construction model with a 30/360 day count convention.

 Additional Requirements: